beerendan/ReadmeGenerator/README.md

 ## Usage
-Simply follow the prompts in the command line and a new readme file will be created using user input in the current directory Screenshot of live project:
+Simply follow the prompts in the command line and a new readme file will be created using user input in the current directory Screenshot of live project: [Video Demo](./assets/ReadmeGeneratorDemo.webm)

-Link to deployed project: N/A
+Link to deployed project: https://beerendan.github.io/ReadmeGenerator/

 Link to project gitHub repository:  https://github.com/beerendan/ReadmeGenerator

 ## Credits
 https://github.com/beerendan